Code Analysis

 What is Code Intelligence?

 Section titled “What is Code Intelligence?”GodotIQ parses your .gd scripts, .tscn scene files, and .tres resources to build a complete understanding of your project’s code structure.
-It doesn’t just search text — it understands dependencies, signal connections, inheritance chains, and naming conventions.
+It doesn’t just search text.
+It understands dependencies, signal connections, inheritance chains, and naming conventions.

 This means you can ask questions like “what would break if I rename this signal?” or “show me everything that depends on OrderManager.gd” and get accurate, comprehensive answers instead of grep-like approximations.